With its indescribable quality that far surpasses the natural beauty. Something intangible that tugs at the heart and soul.

 The memory of our first Italian train ride lingers with me to this day.
 We were on our way to Italy’s deep south!
 Today’s modern trains have dining cars, snack bars, and computer hookups.
 But back in 1989, shouting Neapolitan men strode the aisles selling snacks out of dish pans!
 Just grab a dubious-looking paper cup jammed in among the bottles of water, soft drink, and bags of chips, and enjoy!

 Lunch?
 No problem!
 As lunchtime approached other vendors boarded, dish pans now filled with cellophane-wrapped sandwiches made fresh that day (?) or fresh coconut, cut and ready to eat.

 Like an old Italian movie, rambunctious children jostled among the shouting vendors.
 Old women, as big around as they were tall.
 Screaming babies.
-And Italian mammas pulling endless quantities of food from immense shopping bags.
+And Italian mammas pulling endless quantities of food from immense shopping bags or baskets.
 Giant sandwiches, boiled eggs, cheese, bread, fruit, wine, and even pasta!

 “So this is Italy” I thought.
 “This is really Italy!”